Appropriate Boundaries Between Students & Employees

 Reporting of Inappropriate Boundaries Between Students and Employees

-Anyone who believes a boundary has been crossed should bring such information to the Head of the Upper School, Head of the Middle School, Dean of Students, Personal Counselors, an Advisor, and/or a trusted adult at school.
-That adult is responsible to report that incident within 24-48 hours to the Head of the Upper School, Head of the Middle School, Dean of Students, or the Head of School who will then be responsible for investigating the incident and addressing it with the employee who may have crossed a boundary.
+Anyone who believes a boundary has been crossed should bring such information to the Head of the Upper School, Head of the Middle School, Assistant Upper School Head, Personal Counselors, an Advisor, and/or a trusted adult at school.
+That adult is responsible to report that incident within 24-48 hours to the Head of the Upper School, Head of the Middle School, Assistant Upper School Head, or the Head of School who will then be responsible for investigating the incident and addressing it with the employee who may have crossed a boundary.

 Information that a boundary may have been crossed that comes to the attention of the School will be followed up on by the Administration and communicated with the student's parent(s) or guardian(s).